fkguo/IMinuit.jl/README.md

 * `paras` can be more than 2.
 Values for the parameters given in `paras` are randomly sampled in the given `ranges`.
 * if `MNbounds` is true, then constrain the parameters in the range provided by `MINOS` no matter whether that is valid or not (to be improved by checking the validity)
 * if `igrad` is true, then use `ForwardDiff.gradient` to compute the gradient.
+* For using array parameters, if no user-defined names have been given to the parameters, `paras` should be given such that "x0" for the 1st parameter, "x1" for the 2nd parameter, ...